 The news from Alessandria reached Turin on the afternoon of the 10th; and the King at once returned to the Capital and summoned his Council.
 Caesar Balbo saw Charles Albert and told him two ministers, Saluzzo and Vallesa, had suggested that he should propose the grant of a constitution, in order to appease the people, which, however, had made no move so far.
-At the council that evening the Prince proposed the proclamation of the French Constitution,5 but opinions were divided and the King decided against the suggestion. proclamation was drafted, stating that the rumours circulated about Austria's hostile intentions were false and calling the soldiers to their obedience.
+At the council that evening the Prince proposed the proclamation of the French Constitution, but opinions were divided and the King decided against the suggestion. proclamation was drafted, stating that the rumours circulated about Austria's hostile intentions were false and calling the soldiers to their obedience.
 It was duly issued next day.
 Next morning the King, impelled by a sound instinct, wanted to ride out and show himself,6 but was persuaded not to take the risk.7 No doubt he hoped by his presence to recall the troops to their loyalty, but curiously enough some of the Carbonari thought that he meant to lead his troops against Austria.8 Radice writes: "Si le roi eût paru, l'Italie serait libre."
-On the request of Pratolongo the citadel of Turin was reinforced that evening.
-Its garrison was composed of three companies of the Brigade of Acsta, whose loyalty was doubtful and one of Artillery under Captain Enrico, an ardent Carbonaro.9 The reinforcements consisted of three companies of Guards, and two of Artillery chosen by Charles Albert himself.
+On the request of Pratologo the citadel of Turin was reinforced that evening.
+Its garrison was composed of three companies of the Brigade of Acsta, whose loyalty was doubtful and one of Artillery under Captain Enrico, an ardent The reinforcements consisted of three companies of Guards, and Carbonaro.9 two of Artillery chosen by Charles Albert himself.
 10 These gunners also were commanded by conspirators, one of whom was Gambini.
 It is obvious, therefore, that at this time Charles Albert still hoped the movement might take its course as originally intended, or he would not have selected troops infected with Carbonarism for so important a post.
-Shortly after, however, he realised that the King could not be moved from his resolution and he tried to undo the mischief by sending Colonel Des Geneys, of the Artillery, whose loyalty was beyond
+Shortly after, however, he realised that the King could not be moved from his resolution and he tried to undo the mischief by sending Colonel Des Geneys, of the Artillery, whose loyalty was beyond reproach, to the citadel, warning him especially against Enrico.
+1 Des Geneys was confident he could manage Enrico; and perhaps his confidence would have been justified if he had had to deal only with his own men.
+My account of Charles Albert's action on this occasion and his motives is based on the evidence contained in the Radice papers.
+If it can be accepted, as I believe it can, it is very illuminating as to his attitude towards the revolution and helps us to understand the part he played.

+'''

 1 Cantù, Cronistoria, vol. ii., p.
 572.

 2 Simple récit, p.
 64. La Farina, vol. iv., pp. 266-267.

 3 Zerboni, p.
 54, on the 11 March, 1821.

 4 Simple récit, p.
 67.

 5 Fiorini, p.
 25.

 6 Torta, p.
 106.

 7 Simple récit, p.
 80.

 8 Santa Rosa, p.
 46. Radice papers.

 9 Simple récit, pp. 77-78.

 10 Radice papers.

+'''